 Our strong EYFS team includes experienced Key Persons and a highly experienced School SENCo, who leads IEP meetings, leads and attends TAC and Child Protection Meetings and has access to advice from a range of professionals.
 Having been part of the Two Year Progress Check Pilot Project in 2012/13, we have established close links with the Health Visitor Team.
 Our dedicated Health Visitor is Laura Britain-Long, at Helston Health Centre and we also have close links with the Speech and Language Therapy Team, as well as the Early Years Inclusion Service.
 We also have access to the expertise of a fully trained Makaton specialist who supports our staff training.
 We work very closely with Parc Eglos School and our joint SENCo team have developed strong working relationships with the following agencies: CAMHS (child and adolescent mental health service), Educational Psychology Service, speech and language therapist, school nurse, behaviour support team, Penhaligon’s Friends, Barnardo’s, FIS (family information service) including family support workers, physiotherapists, nurses specialising in diabetes, epilepsy, continence, paediatricians, clinical psychology service, audiology services, visual impairment services.We also have access to the school Autism Champion and a fully trained Speech and Language Specialist Teaching Assistant.

 How we support children transferring to school

 Our current policy is to employ staff who have a minimum Level 3 childcare qualification.
-Two of our staff are currently undertaking a Foundation Degree.
 All our staff have had Safeguarding training which is regularly updated.
 We provide annual in house training on health and safety.
 We have staff who are trained in Paediatric First Aid, Food Hygiene, Makaton, Team Teach, Visual Support and support for children with sensory needs.